aurasphere/flip/README.md

  - **sizeOf**: computes the shallow size of an object
  - **readObject**: reads an object from a memory address
  - **shallowCopy**: copies an object to a new memory location or overwriting another existing one
  - **dynamicClassDefinition**: dynamically defines a new class by compiling a source code string passed as argument.
-The new class can be used immediately through reflection.
+The new class can be used immediately through reflection
  - **getUnsafe**: exposes the <code>sun.misc.Unsafe</code> object